 It’s worth noting the significant impact that unemployment can have on anyone at any age, though if it coincides with middle age, already potentially disorienting for many, it can be even more problematic.

 At 50 (or older), we have expectations of ourselves — as being competent, as being “the rock” for our kids, as being a viable breadwinner.
 When these issues of identity are shaken as we experience changes due to aging, the disorientation can grow worse.

-If you add the impacts of illness, death of a spouse or divorce — you may be financially adrift with sinking self-assurance and little to no support system.
+If you add the impacts of illness, death of a spouse, or divorce — you may find yourself financially adrift, dealing with sinking self-assurance, and weathering job searching stress with little to no support system.
 Believe me, I know what this is like.
 When you find yourself alone, over 50, unemployed, and depressed (naturally!), it’s nearly impossible not to feel powerless.

-That said, let’s accept the legitimacy of these feelings of fear and anxiety, and let’s not beat ourselves up over moments when we’re down.
+That said, let’s accept the legitimacy of these feelings of fear and anxiety, the practical impacts of tough times, oand let’s not beat ourselves up over moments when we’re down.

 Job Search Tips From AARP